tingerrr/hydra/src/lib.typ

 /// - page-size (length, auto): The smaller page size of the current page, used to calculated the
 ///   top-margin.
 /// - top-margin (length, auto): The top margin of the current page, used to check if the current
-///   page has a primary element on top.
+///   page has a primary candidate on top.
 /// - anchor (label, none): The label to use for the anchor if `hydra` is used outside the header.
 ///   If this is `none`, the anchor is not searched.
-/// - loc (location): The location to use for the callback, if this is not given hydra calls locate
+/// - loc (location, none): The location to use for the callback, if this is not given `hydra` calls
-///   internally, making the return value opaque.
+///   locate internally, making the return value opaque.
 /// -> content
 #let hydra(
   prev-filter: (ctx, c) => true,
   next-filter: (ctx, c) => true,
   display: core.display,
-  fallback-next: false, // BUG: this will not look ahead if an ancestor is in the way
+  fallback-next: false,
   binding: none,
   paper: "a4",
   page-size: auto,